Désolé, la version française de cette page ne peut être offerte pour le moment.

 Bayer’s GM Sweet Corn

-Monsanto’s GM sweet corn is insect resistant – it produces three different Bt toxins to kill a wide range of insects – and it is also herbicide tolerant “Roundup Ready”, to survive sprayings of the company’s glyphosate herbicide formulation called “Roundup”.
+Bayer (Monsanto) sells its “Performance Series” GM sweet corn through its vegetable seed company Seminis.
+The GM sweet corn is insect-resistant – it produces three different Bt toxins to kill a wide range of insects – and it is also herbicide-tolerant “Roundup Ready”, to survive sprayings of the company’s glyphosate herbicide formulation called “Roundup”.

 Syngenta’s GM Sweet Corn